How To Survive A 10,000-Foot Fall

 But how exactly do you survive such an extraordinary event?

-Rhett Allain, associate professor of physics at Southeastern Louisiana State University, says that experimental evidence on the subject is thin, since it's unethical to throw people out of airplanes for science.
+Rhett Allain, associate professor of physics at Southeastern Louisiana State University, says that experimental evidence on the subject is thin because it's unethical to throw people out of airplanes for science.

-"Fortunately, we don't have enough data to make a trendline," Allain says.
+"Fortunately, we don't have enough data to make a trend line," Allain says.

-Still, Allain and others have a few ideas about the factors that might determine whether or not you survive a tumble from thousands of feet in the air.
+Still, Allain and others have a few ideas about the factors that might determine whether you survive a tumble from thousands of feet in the air.
 According to Allain, there are a few things you need to do.

 Be small